Hierarchical modeling¶

 - How to define a mixed-effect regression

-- How to define a hierarchial HSSM model
+- How to define a hierarchical HSSM model

 Import Modules¶